mate-academy/jv-fruit-shop/README.md

     s,banana,50
 ```

-### Expecting dao file example
+### Expecting report file example
 We are expecting to see how many fruits are available today after the work shift in your Fruit store.
 ```text
     fruit,quantity
     banana,152